 There’s no getting around it.
 Core competencies and transferable skills are foundational to your successful career change into UX; but there are a lot of technical skills you’ll also need to master to really stand out to potential employers.
 The good news is that there are some very straightforward ways to go about gathering these skills.

 If you’re brand new to UX and you’re not entirely how a day as a UX designer would even look, we recommend that you take an exploratory approach.
 Read books and blogs, listen to podcasts, and do everything you can to immerse yourself in that world before you take the leap.
 Here are some resources we think you’ll find helpful:

 - Take a free short course in UX design to test the waters and see what it’s all about and how you feel about it.

 - Work through our reading list for aspiring UX designers and our list of design thinking books to read.
 Explore both lists and jump in where you’re most curious!

 - Read UX blogs!
-There’s always more to dive into here on the CareerFoundry Blog, but we also recommend UX Collective, UX Planet, Inside Design (from InVision), and Adobe XD Ideas.
+There’s always more to dive into here on the CareerFoundry Blog, but we also recommend UX Collective, UX Planet, and Inside Design (from InVision).